← Return to Database

 Dmitry and Alexei (The Surkov Twins)

-Dmitry and Isaac (The Bully and the Victim)
+Dmitry and Isaac (Owner and Property)

-Alexei and Isaac (The Operator and the Tool)
+Alexei and Isaac (Operator and Tool)

 Standard Issue